niplav/site/platforms.md

 1. __Please predict on the markets!__ If people predict on the markets, I *both* get more information about the value of the different experiments, and I also get mana back.
 It would be cool to know whether hobbyist prediction markets *can* be used for choosing experiments, and the worst result would be a "well, we can't really tell because liquidity on the markets was too small".
 2. __Maybe send me mana for me to create more markets or subsidise existing ones.__ I'd love to subsidise my markets on Manifold a whole bunch, but don't have enough mana for that at the moment. [clippy](https://manifold.markets/anonymous) and [Tetraspace](https://manifold.markets/Tetraspace) both already send me mana, which I greatly appreciate.
 With more mana, I could also put up more markets, and thereby explore a larger space of possible experiments.
-However, maybe the value of another market isn't so high, so this one is way less urgent.
+However, maybe the value of another market isn't so high, so this one is way less urgent.<!--TODO: acknowledge other mana gifters-->
 3. __Give me ideas for more experiments to run.__ If you have an idea you're enthusiastic about and which you've always wanted to have tested, but you're kind of lazy about actually doing it, I might be able to jump in.
 Most interesting to me are experiments that are:
 	1. *Affordable*: Expensive substances, high-end devices etc. are too prohibitive (unless you want to buy the thing for me to perform the experiment).
 	2. *Safe*: Sorry, I'm not going to take methamphetamine, even though it might make me much more productive.